-Now, this doesn’t mean that if you have low self-esteem, you’re stuck with a life of busy work from lots of low-fee-paying clients.
-It also doesn’t mean, however, that you can just “fake it until you make it” with your confidence to try and win better work.
-Most Prospects and Clients can spot contrived confidence as it often comes across as fake.
+This doesn’t mean that if you have low self-esteem, you’re stuck with a life of busy work from lots of low-fee-paying clients.
+It also doesn’t mean that you can just “fake it until you make it” with your confidence to try and win better work.
+Most Prospects and Clients can spot contrived confidence a mile off!.
 This is a bad first impression to make as it introduces doubt in the mind of the buyer; the very person who you want to be confident in you and your firm’s services.

 So what’s the solution to value pricing accounting services?
 Finding easy ways to increase your self-esteem!

 We are not saying improving your self-esteem is easy, as low self-esteem is often associated with mental health issues such as depression which may need medical advice or a clinical solution to improve.
 We are saying it is worth the effort, however.